junxit/us-congress-bills-114/bill.md

       - **(ii)** Unmanned aerial vehicles with maritime surveillance capability.
       - **(iii)** Increased maritime aviation patrol hours.
       - **(iv)** Coastal radar surveillance systems.
-    - **(D)** Increased operational hours for maritime security components dedicated to joint counter-smuggling and interdiction efforts with other Federal agencies, including the Joint Interagency Task Forces, and the United States Coast Guard Deployable Law Enforcement Teams.
+    - **(D)** Increased operational hours for maritime security components dedicated to joint counter-smuggling and interdiction efforts with other Federal agencies, including the Joint Interagency Task Forces, and the United States Coast Guard Deployable Specialized Forces.
   - **(11)** *Caribbean and Gulf Maritime region* For the Caribbean and Gulf Maritime region, the following:
     - **(A)** Increased cutter and boat hours and operation platforms to conduct interdiction operations.
     - **(B)** Increased maritime signals intelligence capabilities.